Skip to content

 URLs and shortcut codes can auto-open the moment they're scanned, fire a webhook, or get spoken aloud - the same five-hook automation that powers NFC and QR.

-Built for Working Camera-in-Hand
+Built for High-Volume Scanning

 Multi-Scan, Batch Read, and Torch on Demand